Quick Answer

 6. Set Clear Investment Objectives

-Align your investment objectives with your financial goals and risk tolerance.
-Determine the proportion of assets to allocate to various investment options, such as stocks, bonds, real estate, or other investment vehicles.
-Your asset allocation — the percentage split between asset classes — is widely considered the primary driver of long-term portfolio performance, according to research from Vanguard’s Investment Strategy Group.
+Align your investment objectives with your goals and your actual risk tolerance.
+Decide how to split assets across investment options, stocks, bonds, real estate, or other vehicles.
+Your asset allocation (the percentage split between asset classes) is widely considered the primary driver of long-term portfolio performance, according to research from Vanguard’s Investment Strategy Group.

 Wealth Management Strategy Comparison